Nylle/javaseq/README.md

 #### partitionAll(n, step)
 - Returns a seq of seqs of n items each, at offsets step apart, like [partition](#partitionn-step), but may include partitions with fewer than n items at the end.

+### partitionBy(f)
+- Applies f to each value in coll, splitting it each time f returns a new value.
+Returns a lazy seq of partitions.

 #### reductions(f)
 - Returns a seq of the intermediate values of the reduction (as per [reduce](#reducef)) of this seq by f.